 In the guide

 The British Board of Film Classification (BBFC) is responsible for classifying video works.
-With certain minor exceptions the Video Standards Council (VSC) is responsible for classifying video games.
+With certain minor exceptions the Games Rating Authority (an operating name of the Video Standards Council) is responsible for classifying video games.

 - the video work is suitable for general viewing and unrestricted supply